 Why do we call it our “Founders’ Issue?”

 - Founders Recognition.
-Print subscribers of our first issue will be recognized as DreamForge Founders both online and in print.
+Print and Online subscribers of our first issue will be recognized as DreamForge Founders both online and in print.

 - e-Book Bonus.
 In addition to your DreamForge Magazine subscriptions, you receive a FREE e-Book copy of The Stellar Glory, a novel taking you into the battle for the nature of reality itself.